Butch Byrd

-George Edward "Butch" Byrd (born September 20, 1941) is an American former professional football cornerback who played in the American Football League (AFL) and National Football League (NFL).
+George Edward "Butch" Byrd (born September 20, 1941) is an American former professional football player who was a cornerback and punt return specialist in the American Football League (AFL) and National Football League (NFL), playing for the Buffalo Bills and Denver Broncos.
 He played college football for the Boston University Terriers and was selected by the Buffalo Bills in the fourth round of the 1964 AFL draft.